-Who would have knew I would find Hanlon’s Razor on the beach.
+Who would have knew I would find Hanlon’s Razor on the beach this weekend.
 I am joking of course, Hanlon’s Razor is a mental model but learning this has helped me understand better some of the insensitivities you see around everyday life and for sure you see them at the beach also.

 Put most simply, mental models are how we understand the world.
 They are how we simplify complexity, why we make decisions, it’s what people in the past would say ‘how we reason’ but that phrase is not often used any more.